tony2038/dyoudao/README.md

 # dyoudao
-Command tool for youdao dictionary written by D language.
+Command tool for youdao dictionary written in Dlang.